softwaremill/ox/doc/fork-join.md

 Scopes can be arbitrarily nested.

+## Types of forks - summary

+* `fork`: supervised, daemon fork
+* `forkUser`: supervised, user fork (scope will wait for it to complete, if there are no other errors)
+* `forkError`: supervised, daemon fork, which is allowed to fail with an application error
+* `forkUserError`: supervised, user fork, which is allowed to fail with an application error
+* `forkPlain`: unsupervised fork
+* `forkCancellable`: unsupervised, cancellable fork

 ## Supervision

 The default scope, created with `supervised`, watches over the forks that are started within.
 Any forks started with